A Tale of Self-Discovery

 Picture related to the title of the story

-Maybe it's good I wasn't appointed a prefect during my high school years because it wouldn't have felt like me to command my fellow students to go down for twelve press-ups the way most prefects in our school did.
+Like Ben Carson, I'm also a softie.
+So it's good I wasn't appointed a prefect at Starehe Boys' Centre; it wouldn't have felt like me to order my fellow students to go down for twelve press-ups as most prefects in our school did.

-While there is nothing wrong with being a softie, I have been so soft that I have allowed others to bully and exploit me.
-In 2010 when I was at the University of Nairobi for instance, I lent a damsel some money and then became afraid of asking for it back.
+While there's nothing wrong with being a softie, I've been so soft that I've allowed others to bully and exploit me.
+I've even lent some people money and feared asking for it back.
+It's time I learned to be soft without being stepped on.

 ---------------------------------------------------------------------